MakeSchool-Tutorials/web-7-react-redux-tetris-app/P21-Moving-down-and-placing-blocks/content.md

-Moving blocks down not only moves them down it is also the point where blocks are placed on to the grid and a new block is added.
+Moving blocks down not only moves them down it is also the point where blocks are placed on to the grid and a new block is added and starts from the top.

 # Introduction

 Moving down is more complex than moving left right or rotating.
-When a block moves down if it would hit the bottom of the grid it should become part of the grid and be fixed in place and the next block added to the grid at the top.
+When a block moves down if it would hit the bottom of the grid or if the block hits a placed square it should become part of the grid and be fixed in place and the next block added to the grid at the top.

-This is also the point where the game will end if a new block would hit placed blocks when it is added.
+This is also where the game can be over.
+If placed blocks would extend off the top of the grid.

 If a block can't move down it should be added to the grid board array.
 This will happen by writing the shape number into grid array at position of the block.
 If a grid square is empty the value is 0.

+After placing new squares on the grid we can score points.
+You will need a function that checks for complete rows on the grid, remove these and move the rows above down.

 ## Challenges